Shivangx01b/BountyIt/README.md

   <a href="https://twitter.com/intent/follow?screen_name=shivangx01b"><img src="https://img.shields.io/twitter/follow/shivangx01b?style=flat-square"></a>
 </h1>

-## What is LfiMe ?
+## What is BountyIt ?
-A local file inclusion fuzzer made in golang that's it !
+A fuzzer made in golang for finding issues like xss, lfi, rce, ssti...comes with pre-defind signarutres and signatures wordlist that's it!

 ## Help
 ```